 “Science, Technology, Engineering, and Mathematics (STEM), as well as English Language, must be of great focus to achieve an Africa beyond aid.
 Creating a knowledge-based economy through STEM education is a lifeline for the continent,

 ensuring the growth of a STEM capable citizenry.
-Massification of STEM education as a countermeasure will enable Africa to meet and exceed global competition and prepare for the future,”
+Massification of STEM education as a countermeasure will enable Africa to meet and exceed global competition and prepare for the future,” he says.

 Indeed, what Wings of Justice is offering through GetBundi has the capacity to contribute so much in turning Africa’s fortunes around.
 With its target of reaching at least 3 million students in the first three years with the right support, GetBundi may begin the journey towards reversing the current trend where a continent that boasts 60 percent of the world’s arable lands, 30 percent of the world’s reserve of minerals, and the world’s youngest population, ironically, produces only “3 percent of global GDP, accounts for less than 3 percent of international trade (mainly primary commodities and natural resources), and shoulders 25 percent of the global disease burden”.